Cult-Favorite Brand is Bringing Its Ethereal, Vintage-Inspired Designs to Dallas | PaperCity Magazine

 Cult-Favorite Brand is Bringing Its Ethereal, Vintage-Inspired Designs to Dallas

-The Unabashedly Feminine LoveShackFancy is Popping Up at Market Highland Park VillageBY Caitlin Clark // 03.04.20
+The Unabashedly Feminine LoveShackFancy is Popping Up at a Re-Conceptualized Market in Highland Park VillageBY Caitlin Clark // 03.04.20

 LoveShackFancy founder Rebecca Hessel Cohen and her daughter in the brand's Palm Beach store.
 (Photo by WJNPHOTO)